Clelo4/Note/Spring.md

 | -- | -- |
 | BeanFactory |  provides the configuration framework and basic functionality |
 | ApplicationContext | adds more enterprise-specific functionality. |

+**ApplicationContext** adds easier integration with Spring's AOP features; message resource handling (for use in internationalization), event publication; and application-layer specific contexts such as the WebApplicationContext for use in web applications.

 # ApplicationContext